marafathussain/ML_book_easy/chapters/chapter2.md

 **Disadvantages:**
 - Output is unbounded (can be any value)
 - Assumes approximate normal distribution
-- Doesn't preserve zero values
+- Does not preserve zero values

 **When to use:**
 - Most machine learning algorithms (logistic regression, SVM, KNN)
 - When features are approximately normally distributed
 - PCA and other dimensionality reduction techniques
-- When you don't need bounded output
+- When you do not need bounded output

 **Biological example:**